Edictum

 then:

-message: "Denied: read of sensitive file {args.path}"
+message: "Blocked: read of sensitive file {args.path}"

-Load both bundles:
+Load both rulesets:

-guard = Edictum.from_yaml("contracts/base.yaml", "contracts/candidate.yaml")
+guard = Edictum.from_yaml("rules/base.yaml", "rules/candidate.yaml")

 The pipeline evaluates both versions on every tool call: